jukieCheung/Auricular_Acupressure_Device/details.md

 ---

 ## Battery Light (Power Indicator)

-When the AAD is operating on its built-in battery, the Battery Light (Power Indicator) (2) will show a solid blue color.
+When the AAD is operating on its built-in battery, the Battery Light (Power Indicator) (2) will show a solid <span style="color:blue; font-weight:bold;">blue</span> color.
-If the blue light starts flashing after the AAD is turned on, it means the battery needs to be charged.
+If the <span style="color:blue; font-weight:bold;">blue</span> light starts flashing after the AAD is turned on, it means the battery needs to be charged.
 To recharge the battery, connect an external power source to the USB-C input port.
-If the battery level becomes extremely low, the blue Power Indicator may turn off, and the AAD may stop functioning at any time.
-If the blue light flashes after switching on the AAD, please stop using the device and charge the battery.
+If the battery level becomes extremely low, the <span style="color:blue; font-weight:bold;">blue</span> Power Indicator may turn off, and the AAD may stop functioning at any time.
+If the <span style="color:blue; font-weight:bold;">blue</span> light flashes after switching on the AAD, please stop using the device and charge the battery.

-When the device is connected to an external power source via the USB-C connector and powered off, the Power Indicator will be **red** to indicate charging, and **green** when the battery is fully charged.
-Please disconnect the USB-C power source when the green light is on.
+When the device is connected to an external power source via the USB-C connector and powered off, the Power Indicator will be <span style="color:red; font-weight:bold;">red</span> to indicate charging, and <span style="color:green; font-weight:bold;">green</span> when the battery is fully charged.
+Please disconnect the USB-C power source when the <span style="color:green; font-weight:bold;">green</span> light is on.

-If the device is operating while connected to the USB-C power source and charging, the Power Indicator will display in **magenta**.
+If the device is operating while connected to the USB-C power source and charging, the Power Indicator will display in <span style="color:magenta; font-weight:bold;">magenta</span>.
-When the AAD is in use and connected to USB-C power with a fully charged battery, the Power Indicator will show **cyan**.
+When the AAD is in use and connected to USB-C power with a fully charged battery, the Power Indicator will show <span style="color:cyan; font-weight:bold;">cyan</span>.
-If the battery is low while the device is operating and charging, the **magenta** Power Indicator will flash.
+If the battery is low while the device is operating and charging, the <span style="color:magenta; font-weight:bold;">magenta</span> Power Indicator will flash.

 ---